 Welcome to your new low histamine recipe book!
 I’m so glad you’re here.
-I’m Max, and I’ll be your fellow classmate in learning all about Histamine Intolerance (HIT) and Mast Cell Activation Syndrome (MCAS).
+I’m Max, a Master’s student in Nutrition, and I’ll be your fellow classmate in learning all about Histamine Intolerance (HIT) and Mast Cell Activation Syndrome (MCAS).
 This site of mine is a labor of love & patience, and the result of years of frustrations and tears.

 We’re all in different stages of the healing process, but I’m just glad that you’re on a healing journey at all.
 I hope you’ll stick with me on mine.